evgenyneu/Dodo/README.md

 // Set background color
 view.dodo.style.bar.backgroundColor = DodoColor.fromHexString("#00000090")

-// Make the bar close after 3 seconds view.dodo.style.bar.hideAfterDelaySeconds = 3
+// Close the bar after 3 seconds view.dodo.style.bar.hideAfterDelaySeconds = 3

-// Make the bar close when it is tapped view.dodo.style.bar.hideOnTap = true
+// Close the bar when it is tapped view.dodo.style.bar.hideOnTap = true

-// Show bar at the bottom of the screen view.dodo.style.bar.locationTop = false
+// Show the bar at the bottom of the screen view.dodo.style.bar.locationTop = false
 ```